 This is a collaborative post.
-So I may have received payment for including one or more of the links it contains about reverse mortgages.
-The Advertising Standards Authority sees this as advertising but I only share content that I think will interest you.
+So I may have received payment for including one or more of the links it contains about reverse mortgages and kitchen units.

 It might be a long way off, but the sensible people amongst us have a plan for their retirement.

-Whether it’s spending time with the grandchildren (that we probably don’t even have yet!), learning new skills or hobbies, doing up your house, or cruising around the world, it’s probably crossed our minds at some point.
+Whether it’s spending time with the grandchildren (that we probably don’t even have yet!), learning new skills or hobbies, doing up your house or finally installing your dream kitchen units from Kitchen Warehouse, or cruising around the world, it’s probably crossed our minds at some point.

 Retirement should be a time to look forward to and not a phase of your life that should come with financial stresses.
 Reverse home loan is a valuable tool that those of retirement age can use as part of their retirement financial strategy.
 It can help free up some cash that you need to make those dreams come true.
 Keen to find out more about the benefits of reverse mortgages?
 Here are the basics.